Free Image Compressor Online

 Start this workflow

-Open the maintained Compress workflow, choose files, preview the result, and download the output.
+Use the Compress workflow to choose files, inspect the source, preview the result, and download the output.
 Start with the receiving upload limit, then choose quality and dimensions around that limit instead of guessing a random compression level.
-Use this route for jobs like image compressor online, online image compressor, compress images online, free image compressor and move straight into the real tool.
+Start here when the first decision is the file workflow itself.

 When this workflow is the right fit